fassko/fassko.github.io/_posts/2019-01-01-websockets-swift.md

 The most interesting thing here is `Sec-WebSocket-Key` which is needed for security reasons and is generated according to the (WebSocket standard)[http://tools.ietf.org/html/rfc6455#page-7].

-Server will validate the request and if everything is fine it sends back HTTP [response](https://tools.ietf.org/html/rfc6455#section-4.2.2):
+Server validates the request and if everything is fine it sends back an HTTP [response](https://tools.ietf.org/html/rfc6455#section-4.2.2):

 ```
     HTTP/1.1 101 Switching Protocols